LCOGT/banzai/README.rst

 Tests
 -----
-BANZAI uses the astropy helpers package that wrap pytest to run both of its unit tests and end-to-end tests.
-You can specify the full suite of pytest options by using the `-a` option after `python setup.py test`.
+Unit tests can be run using the tox test automation tool, which will automatically build and install the required dependencies in a virtual environment, then run the tests.

-The end-to-end tests require more setup, so to run only the unit tests locally
+The end-to-end tests require more setup, so to run only the unit tests locally run:
-run:

 .. code-block:: bash

-    python setup.py test -a "-m 'not e2e'"
+    tox -e test -- -m 'not e2e'

 The `-m` is short for marker.
 The following markers are defined if you only want to run a subset of the tests: